carpit680/giraffe/README.md

      - wrist_2_gripper_joint

 2. Launch File:
-   - Starts the giraffe_hardware_interface node.
+   - Starts the giraffe_driver node.
    - Configures parameters for easy integration with other ROS 2 packages.

 _Usage_: